-The PDP-11 Disk Editor (Edit-11) is a text editing program for use with the PDP-11 Disk Operating System.
-Operated by user commands from the keyboard, Edit-11 will read ASCII files from any device, make directed changes, and write on any device.
-In addition to basic editing functions, Edit-11 provides for command macros and multiple input and output files.
+The Text Editor (EDIT-11) is a text editing program for use with DOS/BATCH.
+Operated by user commands from the keyboard, EDIT-11 reads ASCII files from any device, makes directed changes, and writes on any device.
+In addition to basic editing functions, EDIT-11 provides command macros and multiple input and output files.

-After initialization, Edit-11 indicates readiness to accept a command string by printing an asterisk ().
-The user, through appropriate commands typed on the keyboard, causes Edit-11 to (1) read a "page" of text from the input file, (2) locate text in the buffer to be changed, (3) execute and verify changes, (4) output the page on the output file, and (5) proceed in the same manner to the end of his input file.
-After the last page of input is processed, the user closes his output file and returns to DOS Monitor control.
-The basic editing process above is quite flexible and made simple by Edit-11's large set of commands.
+After initialization, EDIT-11 indicates readiness to accept a command string by printing an asterisk (\).
+The user, through appropriate commands typed on the keyboard, causes EDIT-11 to (1) read a "page" of text from the input file, (2) locate text in the buffer to be changed, (3) execute and verify changes, (4) output the page on the output file, and (5) proceed in the same manner to the end of the input file.
+After the last page of input is processed, the user closes the output file and returns to DOS/BATCH Monitor control.
+The basic editing process above is quite flexible and made simple by EDIT-11's large set of commands.

-Each command to Edit-11 consists of one or two letters.
-Commands are typed in a string and sent to Edit-11 as a command string with appropriate arguments and text objects included.
-Edit-11 executes the command string, acting on the contents of its internal Page Buffer, in which the input source is stored.
+Each command to EDIT-11 consists of one or two letters.
+Commands are typed in a string and sent to EDIT-11 as a command string with appropriate arguments and text object included.
+EDIT-11 executes the command string, acting on the contents of its internal Page Buffer, in which the input source is stored.